Paper Contribution: A Systematized Tautomer Database Resource

 Massive Coverage Gap: The new rule set reveals millions of tautomeric relationships that current InChI completely misses, particularly for ring-chain and valence tautomerism

-Implementation Requirement: InChI V2 will require a major redesign, not just incremental updates, to handle the comprehensive rule set
+Implementation Requirement: InChI V2 will require a major redesign to handle the comprehensive rule set

 Rule Validation: The 86-rule set, derived from experimental literature, provides a validated foundation for next-generation chemical identifiers